lxc exec vs ssh

 now… this instance… sofort… (You get the idea…).
 But a lot of other

-, and of course SIGUSR1
+signals SIGTERM, SIGHUP, and of course SIGUSR1 and SIGUSR2 can be

 handled.
-So when you send signals that can be handled to lxc exec
+So when you send signals that can be handled to lxc exec instead of

 the executing program, newer versions of LXD will